Updated:

 Festivals

-Belarus has various types of festivals including arts, music, political, theatre, and cinema festivals.
+Belarus has various types of festivals including arts, music, politics, theatre, and cinema festivals.
 Some of the key cinema festivals include the “International Film Festival Listapad” and the “International Festival of Christian Movies and TV Programs Magnificat” (“Belarus Culture”).
-Few of the regions also have their own film festivals such as the “National Festival of Belarusian Films (Brest)” and the International Animated Film festival held in Mogilev (“Belarus Culture”).
+Few of the regions also have their own film festivals such as the “National Festival of Belarusian Films (Brest)” and the International Animated Film Festival held in Mogilev (“Belarus Culture”).

 One of the political festivities in Belarus is conducted in May annually to celebrate the flag as well as the emblem.
 Ancestral practices have initiated the development of show business in Belarus.
 As a result, the majority of the towns have puppet theatres and opera houses that serve grownups and children.
 Some people take the issue of theatre seriously and set up professional theatre companies.
 Influential drama meetings that attract participants and audiences from many areas of the world are often conducted in various regions.
 Some of the theatre festivals include the “International Theater Festival Belaya Vezha (Brest)” and “International Theater Festival Panorama (Minsk)” (“Belarus Culture”).